What your commitments are

 There are some things you must do to keep getting your Parenting Payment.

-While getting Parenting Payment you need to:
+While getting Parenting Payment you need to do all the following:

 - tell us about changes to your circumstances

 - report your income

 - confirm or update your and your partner’s current earnings.

 Depending on your circumstances, you may need to either:

 - meet mutual obligation requirements